-Our proof rules define a judgment of the form $\Gamma{\perp} \vdash \{P\}c\{Q\}$, where Γ{\perp} is either \perp or some resource context Γ .
-Intuitively, it expresses that a command c, when executed from two states that fulfill P and either no initial shared resource (if Γ{\perp} is \perp) or a shared resource fulfilling Γ , will not abort, and if they terminate, the resulting states will fulfill Q. The formal definition will follow in Sec.
+Our proof rules define a judgment of the form $\Gamma{\perp} \vdash \{P\}c\{Q\}$ , where $\Gamma{\perp}$ is either $\perp$ or some resource context $\Gamma$ .
+Intuitively, it expresses that a command c, when executed from two states that fulfill P and either no initial shared resource (if $\Gamma{\perp}$ is $\perp$ ) or a shared resource fulfilling $\Gamma$ , will not abort, and if they terminate, the resulting states will fulfill Q. The formal definition will follow in Sec.
 4.

-Figure 8 shows the proof rules of COMMCSL.
-All rules for basic commands, e.g., those for assignments, heap accesses, as well as sequential and parallel composition, and the rules for framing, existentials, and consequence, are standard.
-The rules for loops and conditionals are similar to other relational logics, as they have to take into account the possibility of two executions taking different branches (discussed below).
+Figure 8 shows the most important proof rules of COMMCSL, those for sharing and unsharing, as well as for atomic actions.
+All other rules, e.g., those for assignments, heap accesses, as well as sequential and parallel composition, and the rules for framing, existentials, and consequence, are standard and shown in Eilers et al. [2022].
+The rules for loops and conditionals are similar to other relational logics but, crucially, do not require conditions to be low, and thus allow secret-dependent branching.
+If branch conditions are high, then postconditions have to be unary, which prevents indirect flows by making it impossible to have Low(e) in the postcondition.

 The share rule captures both the share and unshare operation.
-It can be used only when the current resource context is \bot , i.e., when there is no shared data structure.
+It can be used only when the current resource context is $\perp$ , i.e., when there is no shared data structure.
 Once the share rule is used, threads can access a shared data structure, and must use guards to justify their actions on it and record the arguments of the actions they perform.
 The share rule enforces that the new context's resource specification is valid, the resource invariant initially holds, and the value x of the resource is low modulo abstraction (property (1) from Sec.
 2.3).
-The postcondition of the conclusion expresses that the invariant will hold again, with a new value x', whose abstract view is also low.
+The postcondition of the conclusion expresses that the invariant will hold again, with a new value x', whose abstract view is also low (and thus allows assuming that the abstract view of the current value of the shared data structure is low after concurrent modification has finished).
 In its premise, it gives access to the guards for the shared and the unique actions, initially with an empty argument multiset resp. argument sequences.
 It requires that after executing c, the guards are present again; in particular, the guard for the shared action must be present in its entirety, and therefore record all arguments of the shared action in its multiset.
 It also requires that PRE holds for both the sequences of arguments of the unique actions and the multiset of arguments of the shared action, meaning that we can now, retroactively, show that for each application of an action, the relational precondition was fulfilled (property (3a)).